 - Trusted Boot: It uses the Virtual Trusted Platform Module (VTPM) to verify the digital signature of the Windows 10 kernel before loading it.
 In turn, it confirms every other component of the Windows startup process, including the boot drivers, startup files, and ELAM.
 If a file has been altered or changed to any extent, the bootloader detects it and refuses to load it by recognizing it as the corrupted component.
 In short, it provides a chain of trust for all the elements during boot.

 What are the types of Kernel

 The Kernel can also talk to hardware on a secure line.
-So companies can develop a Kernel which can talk to their hardware through a set of buttons.
+So companies can develop a Kernel that can talk to their hardware through a set of buttons.
 Take the washing machine for an example.
-Depending on the knobs you move, and time you set – a basic level of Kernel should be enough.
+Depending on the knobs you move and the time you set – a basic level of Kernel should be enough.
 That said, Kernel themselves grow complicated with time, which results in types of Kernel.

-- Microkernel: Its a stripped-down version of Monolithic Kernel where the Kernel itself can do most of the job done, and there is no need of an extra GUI.
+- Microkernel: It’s a stripped-down version of Monolithic Kernel where the Kernel itself can do most of the job, and there is no need of an extra GUI.
 They should be used where security and the crashing system isn’t or will not happen.